Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 ## Extra

-In addition to the tools, we've executed the `checkstyle` plugin.
+In addition to these tools, we've executed the `checkstyle` plugin.
-The report output made explicit that, in order to make the code more readable a formatting tools was necessary.
+The report output made explicit that, in order to make the code more readable, a formatting tools was necessary.
 We've installed and executed the `googleformatter-maven-plugin` plugin.
 This reduced the number of `checkstyle` errors from 4000 to 600.

 ## Components